Senior Developer vs Lead Developer: Which One Do You Need?

 The foremost responsibility of lead developers is to act as an informed project manager for the team.
 The project management responsibilities they must fulfill include:

-• Completing and delivering the product: Once the project is nearly finished, the lead developer will review the project plan and the deliverables to ensure that all goals are met.
+• Completing and delivering the product: Once the project is nearly finished, the lead developer will review the project plan and the deliverables to ensure all goals are met.
 They will also work with the client to receive a final sign-off and deliver the end result.

-Understand Business Goals and Business Requirements Are Met
+Ensure Business Goals and Requirements Are Met

 As the project manager, lead developers are responsible for understanding their organization's business operations and those of their department.
 Since the lead developer is also the primary point of contact for other company stakeholders, they have to have a firm grasp of the company's goals and the role their team plays within the company.